 Wildlife detection dogs are trained to detect the scent of a particular animal in order to locate it.
 They navigate terrain and conditions where people often find it difficult or impossible to survey wildlife.
+A dog can cover in 5 minutes the same area that 3 people would take an hour to search visually.
 The use of conservation dogs to find threatened wildlife is relatively new to Australia, despite being popular overseas for some time, and it costs upwards of $15,000-$30,000 to train one dog.

-The research has just been published in the international scientific journal Methods in Ecology and Evolution, you can see it here.
-We hope that our results will encourage more land managers to use wildlife detection dogs for surveys of elusive wildlife species.
+You can read the research we published from Badger’s work in the journal Methods in Ecology and Evolution, you can see it here.
+Our results showing how good detection dogs are has encouraged more land managers to use wildlife detection dogs for surveys of elusive wildlife species.

-You can help train more dogs like Badger, to find and save our koala populations, by donating now.
+You can help train more dogs like Smudge, to find and save our koala populations, by donating now to our Koala Project.